ApolloTang/mynote--bash-scripting/contents/parameters/parameters-entities/README.md

 ### The value of positional parameter

-Positional parameters receive their value from the shell’s arguments when the shell is invoked.
+Positional parameters receive their value from the script’s or function's arguments when the script or function are invoked.
 You cannot assign this parameter using the assignment statements (`name=[value]`) similar to that in the shell's user defined variables.

-Although you cannot assign positional parameters with assignment statements, you can reassign them using the [set](https://www.gnu.org/software/bash/manual/bash.html#index-set) and [shift](https://www.gnu.org/software/bash/manual/bash.html#index-shift) built-in commands.
+However, you can reassign them using the [set](https://www.gnu.org/software/bash/manual/bash.html#index-set) and [shift](https://www.gnu.org/software/bash/manual/bash.html#index-shift) built-in commands.
 See [How to set positional parameter](./positional-parameter/ipynb--how-to-set-positional-parameter/index.ipynb)

 [§link-to-section-on-positional-parameter](./positional-parameter/README.md)